NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Congenital fiber-type disproportion (CFTD) is a genetically heterogeneous condition that can be inherited in an autosomal recessive, autosomal dominant, or X-linked manner.

-TPM3-related CFTD has been inherited in an autosomal dominant manner in two families and as a de novo dominant mutation in three individuals [Clarke et al 2008].
-TPM3-related CFTD can also be inherited in an autosomal recessive manner [Author, unpublished data].
+TPM3-related CFTD has been inherited in an autosomal dominant manner in at least three families and is the result of a de novo dominant pathogenic variant in at least eight individuals [Clarke et al 2008, Lawlor et al 2010].
+TPM3-related CFTD has also been inherited in an autosomal recessive manner in a single family [Lawlor et al 2010].

 Parents of a proband